apache/flink-web/docs/content/what-is-flink/community.md

 * All important decisions and conclusions **must be reflected back to the mailing lists.**
   "If it didn’t happen on a mailing list, it didn’t happen." - [The Apache Mottos](http://theapacheway.com/on-list/)
 * Use **Slack threads** to keep parallel conversations from overwhelming a channel.
+* Use either [#pyflink](https://apache-flink.slack.com/archives/C03G7LJTS2G) (for all Python Flink questions) or [#troubleshooting](https://apache-flink.slack.com/archives/C03G7LJTS2G) (for all other Flink questions).
 * Please **do not direct message** people for troubleshooting, Jira assigning and PR review.
-These should be picked-up voluntarily.
+Doing this can result in removal from Slack.

 **Note**: All messages from public channels in our Slack are **permanently stored and published** in the [Apache Flink Slack archive on linen.dev](https://www.linen.dev/s/apache-flink).
 The purpose of this archive is to allow search engines to find past discussions in the Flink Slack.